An endovascular device manufacturer aims to achieve controlled induction heating of a catheter tipping die.

 UltraFlex has worked closely with the company to help them choose the most suitable induction heating equipment.

 Equipment: UltraHeat SM – 5 kW induction power supply

-Material: TPE (Thermoplastic Elastomer) Material
+Material: Steel die and TPE (Thermoplastic Elastomer) Material

 Time: 3 to 4 seconds

 In order to establish a full control over the process and the desired repeatability, a “K” type thermocouple was connected inside the die, while a temperature display unit was wired with relay to switch off the power unit.
 The die is being pre-heating before the catheter tube insertion.
-During this process we should be extremely careful as to not overheating the die.
+During this process one should be extremely careful as to not overheat the die.
 If overheating occurs, the die will lose its magnetic properties and will not be able to heat properly.

 What Should Be Considered When Heating a Die?

-- High -frequency power supply – UltraFlex’s 5 kW Power Supply was successfully used for the process.
+- High-frequency power supply – UltraFlex’s 5 kW Power Supply was successfully used for the process.